jameslaiwj/jameslaiwj/README.md

 That experience pushed me to go further.
 I joined the General Assembly Data Analytics Bootcamp to __learn how to translate messy operational data into actionable insights for non-technical stakeholders__.
 I focused my projects on supply chain analytics: inventory performance, supplier analysis, and procurement insights.

-I'm now actively seeking __Supply Chain and Logistics Analyst roles__ in Singapore.
+I'm now actively seeking __Data & Operations Analyst roles__ in Singapore.

 ---
 ## What I Do